jtbnz/TruckChecks/scripts/readme.md

 ## Customization
 **Different Public Holidays:*** Modify the logic in check_holiday.php if you need to account for different holidays or change the criteria for skipping tasks.
-**Time Adjustments:*** If you need to adjust the time or days when the script runs, modify the corresponding logic in cron_script.sh.
+**Time Adjustments:*** If you need to adjust the time or days when the script runs, modify the corresponding logic in email_checks.sh.

 ## Acknowledgements
 ***https://www.public-holidays.nz/ API*** for providing the public holiday data.